cash-rats/peasydeal-web/docs/react-router-image-migration-plan.md

 # React Router Image Migration Plan (Node 22 + React Router 7)

+> **Update:** The fork described here now lives directly under `app/lib/react-router-image` instead of `packages/react-router-image` to simplify Vercel builds.
+The historical plan below is retained for context.

 This document describes how to replace the unmaintained `remix-image` dependency with a self-maintained fork under `packages/react-router-image`, tailored specifically for:

 - Node `>= 22.x` (no `better-sqlite3` / `@next-boost/hybrid-disk-cache`).